 OpenLocker Holdings, Inc. to participate in One-on-One Meetings at the EF Hutton Global Conference May 10-11 in New York City

-/EIN News/ -- West Palm Beach, FL, May 03, 2023 (GLOBE NEWSWIRE) -- Openlocker Holdings Inc. (“OpenLocker” or the “Company”) (OTCQB: OLKR), a leader in the burgeoning Name, Image & Likeness (N.I.L.) industry focused on the College and University Student-Athlete today announces the company’s senior management will participate in One-on-One meetings at the Inaugural EF Hutton Conference.
+West Palm Beach, FL, May 03, 2023 (GLOBE NEWSWIRE) -- Openlocker Holdings Inc. ("OpenLocker" or the "Company") OLKR, a leader in the burgeoning Name, Image & Likeness (N.I.L.) industry focused on the College and University Student-Athlete today announces the company's senior management will participate in One-on-One meetings at the Inaugural EF Hutton Conference.

 Event; The Inaugural EF Hutton Global Conference